cicyfan/GradientEpisodicMemory/README.md

 To replicate the experiments, execute `./run_experiments.sh`.

+Please refer to the Jupyter Noteboook to see replication and extension of original paper results.

 This source code is released under a Attribution-NonCommercial 4.0 International license, find out more about it [here](LICENSE).